dupl10/dupl10.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Chemistry, Lanzhou University, 2014
-* M.S. in Physical Chemistry, University of Science and Technology of China, 2016
+* Ph.D in Physical Chemistry, University of Science and Technology of China, 2021
-* Ph.D in Chemical Physics, University of Science and Technology of China, 2020 (expected)

 Work experience
 ======